decencyokobia/100-days-of-code-log/README.md

 Next up, I want to wrap up my video game fetching app as part of my course.
 Not gonna lie, I find following tutorials a bit boring lately, but I’m pushing through because I know it’s all part of the process.
 The goal is to complete it so I can finally move on to learning and building with Next.js — I’m hyped about building more robust, full-stack applications.

 Also, on the content front: I’ve started posting on Twitter daily, aiming for 2–3 times a week on LinkedIn, and once a week on my blog.
 My GitHub logs will continue daily — no excuses, even on workdays.

+# Day 4 - April 12, 2025.

+Today was a mixed bag.
+I started the day with a clear set of goals: add a filter to my todo list, implement a clear button, add a date to my expense tracker, attempt a progress bar or pie chart, ensure everything used local storage, and work on my recipe app.
+Sadly, I didn’t touch the video app at all—feeling a bit bad about that, but hey, I’m just a tired man trying to make it. 😅

+**learning point:-**

+The highlight was the recipe app.
+I integrated the Spoonacular API and had to dive into the documentation, which turned out to be a great learning experience.
+I haven’t done much UI-wise yet, but I did manage to set up an input field that dynamically changes the recipe based on user input—pretty much using the same logic as my weather API and expense tracker.
+And it worked!
+Always feels good when the logic holds up.

+**Challenges:**

+Today hit me with some roadblocks.
+I really wanted to figure things out myself without jumping straight to Google, and while that helped me learn, it also slowed me down.
+I couldn’t get the filter on the todo list to work, no matter what logic I tried.
+The only thing I successfully implemented was the clear button, so I focused on that, updated the UI, uploaded the new screenshot to my website, and made sure everything was synced with GitHub.

+I also added the date feature to my expense tracker—thankfully, that was smooth sailing since I’ve worked with the Date object before.
+I tried to implement a progress bar or pie chart for the tracker too, but it just didn’t look right.
+So I pushed what I had and updated my site.
+Definitely felt a bit frustrated not hitting all my goals today.

+**Reflection:-**

+Not gonna lie—I felt a bit rubbish not being able to implement the filter or the progress bar.
+It had me questioning myself like, “Do I even know what I’m doing?” 😅 But on the flip side, getting the recipe app to fetch properly was a win.
+Small victories, right?

+Oh, and I finally set up my Upwork account!
+Everything’s ready to go, but imposter syndrome is hitting hard.
+Still doesn’t feel like I’m "ready" to take on gigs, but I guess we’ll see in the coming weeks.
+One step at a time—we keep pushing.

+**Goal:-**

+Top priority is to figure out how to implement that filter on the todo list and properly display a progress bar or chart on the expense tracker.
+I also want to finish my React course, especially the section on fetching video games, so I don’t waste more time stuck in the same spot.
+Keeping it moving, one day at a time.